 5. Map-based Dashboards

-Dashboards represents a revolutionary way of conveying specific map-based information.
-With Dashboards, one can configure a dynamic map application with relative ease.
-These kind of dashboards are extremely useful to deploy in an operational setting, be it business or community themed in nature.
+Dashboards represents a revolutionary way of conveying specific Map-based information.
+With Dashboards, one can configure a dynamic Map Application with relative ease.
+These kind of dashboards are extremely useful to deploy in an Operational setting, be it business or social-themed in nature.
 On this note, I would urge you to explore the various super-impressive dashboards listed on Cool Maps.
 The Migration Trends & Crime Time dashboards are my personal favorites.

-Should you like to explore Dashboards further, the video below will take you through the journey of creating an Operations Dashboard.
+Should you like to explore Dashboards further, the video below will take you through the journey of creating an Operations Dashboard on Esri's mapping platform-

 Video 5: Esri Operations Dashboard Introductory Video